Felistas/Symfony-API-Platform-/README.md

 $ mkdir demo-app
 $ cd demo-app
 ```
-Download the compressed .tar.gz distribution then extract it inside our working directory then run the commands below:
+Download the latest compressed `.tar.gz` [distribution](https://github.com/api-platform/api-platform/releases).
+Then extract it inside of our working directory and run the commands below:
 ```
 $ cd api-platform-2.4.5
 $ docker-compose pull